AmnElDawla/OasisPro/README.md

 - [ ] Connection test as per `Connection Test` on p6 of the manual.
 - [ ] Intensity as per `Adjusting Intensity` on p7 of the manual.

-This project has 2 optional milestones, which are:
+This project also has 2 optional milestones, which are:

 - [ ] Record feature where users can choose to record a therapy and add to treatment history.
 - [ ] Replay feature where users can replay selected treatments from history of treatments.